 The ballot for this style of debate contains the following criteria: Content & Evidence, Argument & Reasoning, Organization, Presentation & Delivery, Refutation & Rebuttal.
 While points of information do not get marks on their own, they are weighted, perhaps significantly, in a judge's decision.
 Judges are encouraged to score holistically and award a final score that makes sense in both absolute and relative terms.
 The win-loss is critical, and judges must weigh this very carefully in their adjudication.

 9. Standings

-The standings are based primarily on win-loss.
-More details are available in the Constitution.
+The standings are based primarily on win-loss records, with standard methods of bracketing each round.

 10. Other Points

 Points of order, points of personal privilege and heckling are all prohibited.